 Island Beach State Park is one accessible beach option in New Jersey, which has much more than just beaches.
 It is located on a barrier island along the Jersey shore in Ocean County, just south of Seaside Park (Exit 82 on the Garden State Parkway).
 The park has a conservation zone that spans thousands of acres, which provides protection for many species of waterfowl, ospreys, falcons, foxes, and many other animals and plants in this special ecosystem.
 It spans 10 miles between Barnegat Bay and the Atlantic Ocean.
-As a state park, the entrance fee (usually $10/vehicle for NJ residents) is waived for the disabled or senior citizens who have a pass.
-The application form for the pass can be downloaded online and mailed into the NJ State Park Service in Trenton.
+As a state park, the entrance fee is waived for the disabled or senior citizens who have a pass.
+The application form for the pass can be downloaded online and mailed to the NJ State Park Service in Trenton.

-The pavilions at the beaches have accessible restrooms, a roll-in shower and accessible changing stall, and an outdoor shower area to rinse off.
+The pavilions at the beaches have accessible restrooms, a roll-in shower, an accessible changing stall, and an outdoor shower area to rinse off.
 The roll-in shower stall is not quite wide enough for the beach wheelchair, and there is no bench.
-The outside shower area is the next best option for a quick rinse off after swimming.
+The outside shower area is the next best option for a quick rinse-off after swimming.
 Besides the beach, there is a wheelchair accessible boardwalk, called the Fisherman’s Walkway, that stretches across the island and provides a great view of the different habitats of the barrier island.

 There are a few other things to do besides swimming and viewing the various habitats in the park.
-Surf fishing (allowed with permit) can be done from the beach wheelchair.
-The pavilion also has a display area which shows the different types of marine life and plants you may encounter.
+Surf fishing (allowed with a permit) can be done from the beach wheelchair.
+The pavilion also has a display area that shows the different types of marine life and plants you may encounter.
 The park also has an Interpretive Center which provides further information on the many varieties of plants found on the barrier island.
 After spending the day exploring Island Beach State Park, nearby Seaside Heights is popular for its boardwalk activities.

 The Island Beach State Park Office is (732) 793-0506